Is avocado good for you?: 8 impressive health benefits

 Is avocado good for you?
 Let’s learn about 8 impressive health benefits and nutrition facts of avocado so that you can add it wisely in your healthy diet.

 Is avocado good for you?
 8 Impressive health benefits

 Avocado is good for you!
 Let’s deconstruct 8 awesome avocado health benefits.

-Avocado is a nutrient rich superfood – healthy fat: monounsaturated fat, without cholesterol and sodium that offers you 20 vitamins and minerals.
-It helps control cholesterol level, absorb nutrients, manage weight control, and give you stunning health benefits in your body.
+Avocado is a nutritious superfood – healthy fat: monounsaturated fat, without cholesterol and sodium that offers you 20 vitamins and minerals.
+It helps control cholesterol levels, absorb nutrients, manage weight control, and give you stunning health benefits in your body.

 Avocado is good for you!
 Avocado naturally doesn’t contain any cholesterol.
 It contributes to phytosterols (plant sterols naturally found in plants) to help maintain a healthy cholesterol level.

 Avocado has 38 mg of beta-sitosterol per 50g serving.
 Beta-sitosterol is one of the 3 predominant phytosterols.
 Research shows that they can lower the absorption of cholesterol in the intestine.

 Don’t get me wrong.
 Our body needs cholesterol to function properly.
 Not all cholesterol is bad.
 Some foods with high saturated fats (bad) raise LDL cholesterol levels in the blood.
 Therefore, you should avoid saturated fats.

 Fat in avocados is a good fat: monounsaturated fat and polyunsaturated fat don’t raise cholesterol levels, help nutrition absorption, and reduce the risk of cardiovascular disease.
 The majority of fats in your diet should be good fats.